Deng Yanda: Life

 Deng Yanda was born in Huizhou County, Guangdong province.
 He was educated in military schools in Guangdong and Wuhan, graduating from Baoding Military Academy in 1919.
 Deng was recruited to the Guangdong Army in 1920 and fought under the Nationalist officer Deng Keng.
 When Sun Yat-sen announced his policy of alliance with the Soviet Union in 1923, Deng strongly supported it and was appointed to the preparatory committee for the Whampoa Military Academy which the Russians helped the Chinese Nationalists build.

+In 1923, Sun Yat-sen attempted to appoint Deng as commander of the Kuomintang Guangdong Army, but he declined due to his inexperience and age.
 He was an important commander in the Northern Expedition (1926–1928) which the Nationalists launched to unify China.
 When Chiang Kai-shek broke with the Chinese Communist Party and Russia, Deng denounced Chiang and left China for Russia and Europe, where he lived from 1927 to 1930.
 On his return to China, Deng formed a new party, which he called the Provisional Action Committee of the Chinese Nationalist Party or Third Party (renamed Chinese Peasants' and Workers' Democratic Party in 1947).

 By the mid-1920s, most of the Chinese political parties that were founded during the early years of the Republican era had disappeared from the political circles.
 There remained only two parties that became the decisive forces to the destiny of the country – the Chinese Communist Party (CCP) and the Kuomintang (KMT) after its reshuffle.
-In 1927, the cooperation between the CCP and the KMT broke down.
+In 1927, the cooperation between the CCP and the KMT broke down (White Terror).
 Chiang Kai-shek brought a policy of slaughter and armed-suppression to the CCP.
 To contend against the KMT, the Chinese Communists were forced to shift their bases to the countryside and mountain areas.
 Since then, the prolonged life-and-death struggle between the two political parties emerged in China.
 Against the background of this division of Chinese politics into two opposing parties, Deng's party, also known as the Third Party came into being.

 Deng vigorously attacked Chiang Kai-shek as a dictator, angering the Nationalist government in Nanjing.
 He further angered them when he supported an anti-Chiang secessionist movement in Guangzhou in 1931.
 He was arrested in Shanghai's International Settlement on 17 August 1931, and extradited to Nanjing, where he was executed on 29 November 1931.
 His tomb is located near Sun Yat-sen's Mausoleum on Zhongshan Mountain near Nanjing.